 How to Add Collagen to Your Routine

-As we’ve discussed above, your body produces and stores collagen on its own - primarily Type I and II.
+As we’ve discussed above, your body produces and stores many different types of collagen on its own - primarily Type I and II.
 These collagen types are mostly found in the bones, muscles, and cartilage.

 As we age, our body’s collagen stores consistently decline.
-After the age of 20, we lose about 1% of our collagen every year.
+After the age of 20, we lose about 1% of our collagen every year, leading to collagen deficiency.

 If you’re seeking to boost the levels of collagen within your body to achieve healthier skin, there are a few things you can do.
 First, start with supporting collagen’s building blocks: amino acids.